aandertodd/codecamp-notes/README.md

 -clearly state what you do understand
 -clearly state what you have tried (what did you try and why didn't it work) -where have you looked for information?

+data types - int, str, bool, lists, float

+##Primitive Data Types
+can it be broken down into something smaller? primitive can't be broken down - int, float, bool not collections

+##Composite or Non-primitive
+can be broken down - lists and strings (dog "d" "o" "g", [0,1,2,3] 0 1 2 3)
+collections

+#Characters
+we'll refer to a string of length 1 as a character many programming languages have their own character data type, but Python does not

+#Empty collections
+we can have collection without anything in the collection [] ''

+#Ordered collecions
+lists and strings are ordered collections and have a specific order. we refer to the place of an individual item in that order as it's *index*. we may acces the individual components using the index of that item.

+#Brack notation
+allows us to get an individual item out of a list or string for a list my_list we can get the item with index i using: my_list[i]

+***ex:
+message = 'Hello'
+print(message[1])

+output: e (because e is the letter at index 1)***

+*strings behave like lists of characters*

+***
+alphabet = 'abcdefghijklmnopqrstuvwxyz'

+for i in range(len(alphabet)): # range(26) -> [0, 1, 2, 3...
+25]  DONT DO THIS (maybe sometimes you can, reversing a string, printing every other character from a string)
+    print(alphabet[i])

+for letter in alphabet: DO THIS / MUCH BETTER TO READ AND IS SIMPLER
+    print(letter)
+***

+user_string = input("Enter a string: ")
+new_str = ''

+for letter in user_string:
+    if letter != 'a':
+        new_str = new_str + letter
+print(new_str)

+True of "strings as lists":

+ordered collection
+indexes/bracket notation
+loops over string

+Not true of "strings as lists" name = "chris" name[0] = 9
+[0, 'a', True] (lists can be mixed types and strings can not!)

+##Good Problem Solving tips:
+- pay attention to implicit information
+- writing things down
+- asked questions
+- thinking through different possibilities

+Problem solving is
+intuitive
+creative
+practiceable
+synthetic
+hard
+rewarding
+a process

+Problem solving is NOT
+formulaic
+repetitive
+easy

+#Principles
+DONT panic
+restate the problem (in your head, in writing, to a classmate) outline the problem (write down what you know, subdivide into steps) reduce the problem (think about a simpler version of the problem) look for similarities (have you solved something similar before, how are they sim/diff?)
+DONT panic